k9mil/cs408-mark-management-system/README.md

 ## Testing

 This system contains a large amount of integration tests, which have been written in `pytest` due to its direct compatibility with FastAPI.
 In order to run the integration test suite, a mocked database (in other words, another PostgreSQL database) has to be setup first in order for the test suite to be ran.
 Please ensure that `MMS_DATABASE_URL_TEST` is a valid environment variable pointing to the mocked database.

+As before, you have to modify either the environment variable, or hardcode it in the `config.py` file, in the `TestingConfig` class.

 Once you have ensured that the environment variable is set up, you can run the test suite by heading over to the `/tests` directory, in which you can run the entire test suite by running: